AtifQureshi110/ML/README.md

 Logistic Regression can work with both numerical and categorical features, but the target column must be categorical.
 Features are often preprocessed (e.g., one-hot encoding for categorical features).
 ​
+# Decision Trees

+1. Purpose:

+Decision Trees are versatile algorithms that can be used for both regression and classification tasks.

+2. How It Works:

+.
+The model creates a tree-like structure where each node represents a feature, each branch represents a decision, and each leaf node represents an outcome (class label or continuous value).
+.
+The tree splits the dataset into subsets based on feature values to maximize homogeneity (for classification) or minimize variance (for regression).

+3. Key Concepts:

+.
+Splitting: Partitioning the dataset based on feature values.
+.
+Impurity: Measures the "mixing" of classes in a subset.
+Common measures include:
+ .
+Gini Index: Used for classification.
+ .
+Entropy (Information Gain): Used for classification.
+ .
+Mean Squared Error (MSE): Used for regression.
+.
+Pruning: Reducing the size of the tree to prevent overfitting.

+4. Advantages:

+.
+Easy to interpret and visualize.
+.
+Handles both numerical and categorical data.
+.
+Non-linear decision boundaries.

+5. Disadvantages:

+.
+Prone to overfitting if the tree grows too deep.
+.
+Sensitive to small variations in the data.

+Example Use Case:
+Classification: Predict whether a customer will buy a product based on features like income, age, and browsing behavior.
+Regression: Predict house prices based on features like size, location, and number of rooms.